oils-for-unix/blog-code/tools-snapshot/README.md

 ---

-On another note, I would really like [combine shell, Awk, and Make][] rather than have this cacophony of different langauges.
+On another note, I would really like [combine shell, Awk, and Make][shell-awk-make] and replace this cacophony of languages.
 The [Oil language][oil-language] should also be able to take the place of short Python scripts.
-(It won't be suitable for frameworks like Django.)
+(Although it won't be suitable for frameworks like Django.)

 [shell-awk-make]: http://www.oilshell.org/blog/2016/11/13.html
 [oilshell.org]: //www.oilshell.org